ciernyvlk/Challenges/Challenge6/metadata/writeup.md

 #### Lessons learned

-  * How we can do brute-force on service through metasploit.
+  * How we can use exploit and payload at the same time.
-  * How we can set username that we want password of.
+  * How we can create session.